Mount Penang Juvenile Justice Centre: The Construction Phase, 1912–22

 The northern, curved part of The Avenue, along which several of Mt.
 Penang Boys Home's main buildings are located, is thought to have been laid out c.
 1912 as part of the initial detention centre development.
 The southern, straight part of The Avenue is thought to have been laid out slightly later, when attention turned to site landscaping.
 A row of brush box trees (Lophostemon confertus) was planted on each side.
 It appears that the road had been constructed and the trees planted by 1938.
 It functioned as one of two main entry ways into the site off what is now the Central Coast Highway.
 The Avenue is now the site's main entry drive.

 The Superintendent at Mount Penang during its formative years was Frederick Stayner.
 Stayner began teaching in 1884, and had been appointed to the Sobraon by the Department of Public Instruction in March 1894.
-From the Sobraon he had been transferred to the Carpentarian Reformatory at Brush Farm, Eastwood, before moving with the boys to Mount Penang in 1912.
+From the Sobraon he was transferred to the Carpentarian Reformatory at Brush Farm, Eastwood, before moving with the boys to Mount Penang in 1912.
 His experience and training from the two former institutions was instrumental in the development of Mount Penang.

 Under Stayner's leadership, a number of significant administrative operations were implemented at the farm.
 The first major change was the introduction of an honour system, where extra privileges were awarded to the boys if they behaved within the guidelines set by the centre.
-As an incentive the boys could shorten their time at the centre by advancing to probation based on the centre's honour system.
-Stayner organised the disciplinary system along a military line and teachers to carry or use canes without the direct authority of the Superintendent.
+As an incentive, the boys could shorten their time at the centre by advancing to probation based on the centre's honour system.
+Stayner organised the disciplinary system along a military line, and teachers carried and used canes without the direct authority of the Superintendent.
 The emphasis of the centre was to be on the character development of the boys as opposed to an unnecessarily harsh regime.
-Competitive sports were also introduced, giving the inmates a sense of teamwork as well as providing them with a regular exercise program.
+Competitive sports were introduced, giving the inmates a sense of teamwork and providing them with a regular exercise program.

-Schooling was also provided to the inmates.
+Schooling was provided to the inmates.
 On arrival at the centre, boys were assessed to determine what level of education they had achieved.
 Each boy was required to reach a fourth class standard of primary school, regardless of age.
 Initially, the school operated in any building, or verandas, available to them.
 In the first years, schooling was conducted in the converted end of the new dormitory until a school building was erected behind the main complex.
 The syllabus was based on the 1905 Primary Syllabus, which was supplemented after 1935 with visits from lecturers from the University of Sydney.